-The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pension Scheme Regulations 2014.
-Membership is automatic for full-time teachers in academies and, from 1 January 2007, automatic for teachers in part-time employment following appointment or a change of contract, although they are able to opt out.
+The Teachers' Pension Scheme (TPS or scheme) is a statutory, unfunded, defined benefit occupational scheme, governed by the Teachers' Pension Scheme Regulations 2014.
+These regulations apply to teachers in schools and other educational establishments, including academies, in England and Wales that are maintained by local authorities.
+Membership is automatic for full-time teachers and lecturers and, from 1 January 2007, automatic too for teachers in part-time employment following appointment or a change of contract.
+Teachers are able to opt out of the TPS.